 The first of a two-semester sequence that introduces students to all major concepts within the scope of modern biology.
-This course is intended for students majoring in the biological sciences or related preprofessional programs (pre-medicine, pre-dentistry, etc.).
+This course is intended for students majoring in the biological sciences or related pre-professional programs (pre-medicine, pre-dentistry, etc.).
 Topics covered include cell structure and function, metabolism, and the biology of plants and animals.
 Laboratory exercises provide hands-on experiences that reinforce the lecture material.
+Three hours lecture, two hours lab.